Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/isUserExist_en.md

 ##EXAMPLES##

-* Determine if a user group exists
+* Determine if a user exists

 ```lang-javascript
 > System.isUserExist( "root" )